randoop/randoop/README.txt

 [Please contribute to this section any information you find useful when developing Randoop].

+[We should eventually move this as a section in the manual]

 ----------------------------------------------------------------------
 Most command line options are specified in GenInputsAbstract.java